-4.4 Recreational water quality
+5.4 Recreational water quality

-Figure 12 shows the percentage compliance of the 20 test occasions meeting the recreational water guideline for primary (35 cfu/100 ml) and secondary (230 cfu/100 ml) contact for three estuarine sites sampled for the presence of enterococci.
-Estuarine sites are particularity impacted by potential sources of faecal contamination, including stormwater and urban and rural run-off.
-All sites had a higher percentage compliance than the previous year and reflects the lower wet weather conditions over the summer period (Figure 12 and 13).
-This was particularly noticeable at Kanahooka and Purry Burry Point that had between 81-85% primary and secondary recreation contact compliance.
-Ski-Way Park had a lower compliance of 73-75% for primary and secondary recreation compliance (Figure 12), largely a result of high values recorded in January, March and April 2023 (Figure 13).
+Figure 14 shows the percentage compliance of the 20 test occasions meeting the recreational water guideline for primary (35 cfu/100 ml) and secondary (230 cfu/100 ml) contact for three estuarine sites sampled for the presence of enterococci.
+Estuarine sites are particularity impacted by potential sources of faecal contamination, including stormwater, urban and rural run-off.
+All sites had a higher percentage compliance than the previous year which is surprising given the amount of summer rainfall (Figure 14 and 15).
+Secondary recreational contact ranged from 89-95%, whereas primary recreational contact compliance ranged from 74% at Ski-Way Park to 84% and 89% at Kanahooka and Purry Burry Point respectively (Figure 14).

 Rainfall is the major driver of pollution and enterococci levels to recreational water quality, and it is recommended that swimming should be avoided during and for up to one day following heavy rain at ocean beaches and up to three days at estuarine sites (NSW DPIE 2022).
-While a very high rainfall event occurred in March 2023, only Purry Burry showed high numbers while the other two sites had much lower numbers but were still above the recommended values for primary and secondary recreation contact (Figure 13).
+High values were associated with rainfall, especially during December sampling event, and a high rainfall event in February saw high values at Ski-wat Park and Purry Burry (Figure 14).
+Sites were sampled 12 days after the very high rainfall event in April 2024, and sites were below secondary recreation levels, and except for Purry Burry, under the primary recreation guideline too, suggesting any runoff had been flushed from the estuary by then.

-The entrance site (called Entrance Lagoon Beach) that is sampled, analysed and reported under the NSW Beachwatch program was rated as good for the 2021-2022 period (State of NSW and DPE 2022).
+The entrance site (called Entrance Lagoon Beach) that is sampled, analysed and reported under the NSW Beachwatch program was rated as good for the 2022-2023 period (State of NSW and DPE 2022).
 The beach suitability grade of good means that the location has generally good microbial water quality and water is considered suitable for swimming most of the time (State of NSW and DPE 2022).

-No NSW Beachwatch summary report was available for the 2022-2023 summer period at the time of publication of this report.
+No NSW Beachwatch summary report was available for the 2023-2024 summer period at the time of publication of this report.